Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 The Social Relationship Offramp

 The spectrum isn't a conveyor belt - people don't automatically move towards deeper engagement, and they definitely don't automatically move towards being a threat.
-Most people stay somewhere in the Audience→Engaged Fan range fr as long as they follow you.
+Most people stay somewhere in the Audience→Engaged Fan range for as long as they follow you.

 The Line